 Where this occurs the University will provide appropriate support and, depending on the nature of the problem, you can apply for an Extension to an assignment submission date and/or apply for Extenuating Circumstances (ECs) to be taken into account.

-Where you have a temporary unexpected circumstance that means you are unable to complete a particular assignment on time you may apply for an extension for up to ten working days.
+Where you have a temporary unexpected circumstance that means you are unable to complete a particular assignment on time you may apply for an extension FOR UP TO 10 WORKING DAYS.

 1) a clear statement about what has happened;